cogent-computing/COPED/README.md

 ### Rebuilds

 Docker will generally notice changes and rebuild and recache images when necessary.
 To force an image rebuild, add the `--build` flag to the `docker-compose` commands above.

+## Environments

+An example file `.env.example` is provided as a template.
+This can be copied and renamed to allow multiple environment configurations.

+A basic setup with two environments is:

+- `.env` for development settings
+- `.env.prod` for production settings

+The `.env` file is used automatically by `docker-compose` when spinning up the cluster.

+To apply production settings, set the `--env-file .env.prod` flag on `docker-compose`.
+Generally this would be done when also _ignoring_ the default `docker-compose.override.yaml` overrides in one of the following ways:

+- do not have a `docker-compose.override.yaml` in production environments - the file is ignored in git by default to help with this
+- use the `-f` flag to specify the file to use with `docker-compose -f docker-compose.yaml --env-file .env.prod up -d`

 ## TODOs